erick805/rickylau-dev/content/blog/debug/index.md

 Sometimes your test spec messages and developer settings are useful in finding the error and you still need to find your what & where to console.log() anyways.
 For example in this mocha test spec for JSX.

-From picture A. I notice my adoptionForm component is broken and specifically my option html jsx, key property is not rendering the key property with the pet’s name.
+From picture A. I notice my adoptionForm component is broken and specifically my option html JSX key property, is not rendering the key property with the pet’s name.

 ![](2019-09-07-21-21-43.png)

-I go to my adoptionForm component, and go to line 18 where my option tag is being rendered by react.
+I go to my adoptionForm component, and go to line 18 where my option tag is being rendered by React.

 What - what variables are we using in our one console.log, how many, any primitives to attach.